-Another type of special acetabular prostheses is the dual mobility acetabular prosthesis.
-The reason it is called dual mobility is because the femoral head moves or articulates with a polyethylene liner.
-This is unlike the common situation where the polyethylene liner is fixed to the acetabular shell.
-In this case, the liner in the dual mobility is designed to articulate with the metal shell i.e. there is dual mobility.
-The purpose of the dual mobility design is similar to the constrained acetabular prosthesis, in that it is designed to reduce the risk of dislocation.
-Similar to constrained acetabular prostheses, there is a high proportion of dual mobility acetabular prostheses used for unusual reasons, compared to standard acetabular prostheses.
+Another type of special acetabular prosthesis is the dual mobility acetabular prosthesis.
+The reason it is called dual mobility is because the femoral head articulates with a polyethylene liner, but unlike the common situation where the polyethylene liner is fixed to the acetabular shell, in the dual mobility the liner is designed to move or articulate with the metal shell i.e. there is dual mobility.
+The purpose of the dual mobility design is similar to the constrained acetabular prosthesis; in that it is designed to reduce the risk of dislocation.
+Similar to constrained acetabular prostheses the proportion of dual mobility acetabular prostheses used for unusual reasons is high compared to standard acetabular prostheses.
 At five years, there is no difference in the revision rate of dual mobility acetabular prostheses compared to standard acetabular prostheses.
 This is true for both the diagnoses of osteoarthritis and fractured neck of femur.

-This year the Registry has again undertaken an extensive analysis on outcomes related to the use of different bearing surfaces used in primary total conventional hip replacement.
+This year, the Registry has again undertaken an extensive analysis on outcomes related to the use of different bearing surfaces used in primary total conventional hip replacement.
 The bearing surface is the articulating surface and this varies depending on the material used to make the articulating surface on both the acetabular and femoral sides.

 The acetabular articulating surface may be metal, ceramic or polyethylene.
-The polyethylene may be non-cross linked (also called non XLPE) or cross-linked (also called XLPE).
+The polyethylene may be non-cross linked or cross-linked.
 Cross-linked means that an additional manufacturing process has been used that increases the bonding of the molecules within the polyethylene.
 It has been shown in laboratory testing that increasing the cross-linking, increases the resistance to wear when this material is used in hip replacement.

 The femoral articulating surface may be metal, ceramic, or a third option called ceramicised metal, which is available mainly from one company.
 Consequently, there are a number of possible combinations that make up the different bearing surfaces.
-These include metal on polyethylene (non cross-linked and cross-linked) ceramic on polyethylene (non cross-linked and cross-linked), ceramic on ceramic, and metal on metal.
+These include metal on polyethylene (non cross-linked and cross-linked ceramic on polyethylene (non cross-linked and cross-linked), ceramic on ceramic, and metal on metal.
 Ceramicised metal femoral heads have only been used in sufficient numbers to assess when combined with cross-linked polyethylene.